SkylineCommunications/dataminer-docs/connector-help/connector_help/Digimetrics Aurora.md

 ## About

-This driver makes it possible to interact with the Auroraweb service.
+This driver makes it possible to interact with the Aurora web service.
 Users can add jobs to the web service, get the status of these jobs, place a job on hold, or move the priority of a job in the queue.
 The driver also retrieves information from the templates, machines, processors and the VUCoreMode.

 ## Installation and configuration